Venezuelan military ranks

-A new law approved in July 2008 changed the military ranks of Venezuela, principally with regard to names, functions and commanding regulation of the armed forces.
-The law was sanctioned by Venezuela's National Assembly.
+In July 2008, Venezuela enacted a law modifying the military rank structure, including changes to rank names, functions, and command regulations of the armed forces.
+The law was approved by the National Assembly.

-The main changes are for the General Officer Ranks, with the incorporation of the “Comandante en Jefe” rank, the upgrading of the “General en Jefe/Almirante en Jefe” Rank to that of a full 4-star general/flag officer rank, and the creation of the “Mayor General/Almirante” Rank.
+The legislation introduced the rank of Comandante en Jefe (Commander-in-chief), elevated the General en Jefe / Almirante en Jefe to a four-star general or flag officer rank, and created the Mayor General / Almirante rank.

-Throughout Venezuelan Military history, the ranks system has been notably complex and quite different from other armies in Latin America and NATO.
-It has 3 types of Non-Commissioned Officers: Technical NCO's and Warrant Officers, Professional NCO's, and Enlisted NCO's – the largest in any military force worldwide.
+The Venezuelan military rank system differs from those of other Latin American countries and NATO.
+It includes three categories of Non-Commissioned Officers: Technical NCOs and Warrant Officers, Professional NCOs, and Enlisted NCOs.

 History

-Historically the Venezuelan system of ranks and insignia was based on Prussian patterns, just as is currently the case in the Chilean and Ecuadorian army.
-However, currently Prussian-style insignia are preserved only in the ceremonial full dress uniform (not displayed below), while for everyday use a system with simpler patterns was introduced.
-Only the Army and National Guard use the Prussian pattern in the ceremonial uniforms, while these services also have Prussian pattern epaulettes worn by select officers in command billets.
+Historically, the Venezuelan system of ranks and insignia was based on Prussian patterns, similar to those used in the armies of Chile and Ecuador.
+At present, Prussian-style insignia are retained only on the ceremonial full dress uniform (not shown below).
+For everyday use, a simplified pattern system was introduced.
+The Prussian pattern in ceremonial uniforms is retained only by the Army and the National Guard, with selected officers in command positions in these services also wearing Prussian-pattern epaulettes.

-The Navy's rank insignia for officers follow the British pattern on the sleeve with the use of the executive curl due to the strong British influence.
+The Navy's officer rank insignia follow the British sleeve pattern, incorporating the executive curl as a result of strong British influence.